 - In a food processor or blender, add the chickpeas and pulse until there are almost no whole beans left.
 Then add the processed chickpeas to the mixing bowl with the flax and water.
 If you don't have a large food processor or blender, no worries.
 You can breakdown the chickpeas in two batches then add it to the bowl.

-- Now add to the bowl the breadcrumbs, nutritional yeast, garlic powder, onion powder, salt and pepper.
+- Now add to the bowl the breadcrumbs, nutritional yeast, Italian seasoning, garlic powder, onion powder, salt and pepper.
 Stir until well combined.
 The meatballs should look and feel al little bit sticky.

 - Roll into balls (about a small cookie scoop size, or larger) and place on a parchment-lined or greased baking sheet.